yurikoretskiy/conversion_funnel/README.md

 # Description:
-Investigation of users behavior for the company's app towards changes in the font
+Investigation of users behavior for the company's app

 ## Tasks:
 - Process and check the data